DriveLaW:Unifying Planning and Video Generation in a Latent Driving World: Method

 Here, $D$ denotes a time-conditioned denoising decoder trained with pixel-space losses.
 Since $D$ maps latents to pixels, it is used only for the final step.
 Performing the last step in pixel space recovers high-frequency details, e.g., highlights, dynamic shadows, fine road textures, without an extra super-resolution module and adds minimal overhead.

 \paragraph{Video Transformer Architecture.}

 After compression to the high-dimensional latent space, the serialized spatiotemporal tokens are processed by a three-dimensional Transformer adapted from PixArt-$\alpha$~\cite{chen2023pixart} for full spatiotemporal modeling.
 Each block uses self-attention~\cite{vaswani2017attention} for global spatiotemporal modeling and cross-attention to integrate task-specific conditions (navigation commands, visual cues).
-We apply RMSNorm~\cite{zhang2019root} to queries and keys for attention stability and use Rotary Positional Embedding~\cite{su2024roformer} with normalized coordinates to enhance consistency across resolutions and frame rates.
+We apply RMSNorm~\cite{zhang2019root} to queries and keys for attention stability.
+To enhance spatiotemporal consistency under different resolutions and frame rates, we use Rotary Positional Embedding~\cite{su2024roformer} with normalized fractional coordinates, reducing spatial drift in long-horizon predictions.

-For motion conditioning, we convert ego-vehicle kinematics into natural language prompts rather than using a dedicated motion encoder.
+To align video generation with realistic driving dynamics, we introduce a motion-conditioned prompting mechanism that converts recent ego-vehicle kinematics into structured natural language instructions rather than using a dedicated motion encoder.
 This approach leverages pre-trained text-to-video architectures directly, provides interpretable control, unifies static and dynamic conditioning, and improves cross-dataset generalization by avoiding numeric encodings tied to data-specific scales.

 \paragraph{Noise Reinjection.}

 In high-speed driving video generation, long-range motion and large displacements often cause perceptual degradation: boundaries are over-smoothed, fine textures fade, and blur and ghosting accumulate, undermining the structural consistency of vehicles, lane markings, and distant backgrounds.
 To mitigate this, we adapt the principle of iterative refinement found in works like DiffuseSlide~\cite{hwang2025diffuseslide}.
 Unlike methods that apply noise globally, we introduce a more targeted strategy.
 Our approach selectively re-injects noise into high-frequency regions before each main denoising step, compelling the model to actively regenerate details rather than smooth them over.